Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/remux/dvd-remux.md

 the television's natural stretching and cropping would result in the correct final aspect ratio being displayed.
+Modern displays,
+however,
-Modern displays lack both overscan and the automatic stretching of CRTs.
+lack both overscan
+and the automatic stretching of CRTs.
+As a result,
+DVDs will display incorrectly
+if we don't correct for this
-As a result, DVDs will display incorrectly on modern screens without proper correction during the remux process.
+during the remux process.

+Due to the above,
+any DVD remux
+that does not properly account for SAR/DAR should be considered ***broken***.

 ### Heuristics